Logging

 Configuring the log destination

-By default, log calls are silent no-ops — no file is written, no console output is produced.
-To switch logging on, place a 'log.conf' file in the same directory as your '.loft' file, or pass '--log-conf path/to/log.conf' on the command line.
+By default, log calls do nothing — no file is written, no console output is produced.
+To switch logging on, place a log.conf file in the same directory as your .loft file, or pass --log-conf path/to/log.conf on the command line.

 Generate a documented template with all defaults by running: loft --generate-log-config